ethyca/fides/README.md

     <details>

-      <summary>Run <code>fidesctl evaluate</code> again</summary>
+      <summary>Run <code>fidesctl evaluate demo_resources/</code> </summary>

       Re-run `fidesctl evaluate demo_resources` which will cause an evaluation failure!
 This is because your privacy policy has 1 rule that should fail if any system uses contact information for marketing purposes, and you've just updated your marketing system to start using contact information for marketing purposes.

      ```bash
      root@fa175a43c077:/fides/fidesctl# fidesctl evaluate demo_resources